Best Chemical Stocks to Buy Now (2025)

 3. Dow (NYSE:DOW)

-Dow (NYSE:DOW) has an annual dividend yield of 4.57%, which is the same as the chemical industry average of 4.62%.
+Dow (NYSE:DOW) has an annual dividend yield of 8.99%, which is 3 percentage points higher than the chemical industry average of 5.63%.
 Dow's dividend payout is stable, having never dropped by more than 10% in the last 10 years.
 Dow's dividend has not shown consistent growth over the last 10 years.

 What are the most undervalued chemical stocks?